 Your health and safety as one of our drivers of the communities we serve are of utmost importance.
-Please adhere to following COVID-19 Safety Tips for Knight Drivers, resources, links to help you stay safe while keeping the country running.
+Please adhere to following COVID-19 Safety Tips for Knight Drivers, resources, and links to help you stay safe while keeping the country running.

 1.)
 Wash & Disinfect Regularly